dotnet/docs/docs/csharp/tutorials/console-webapiclient.md

 Notice that you're now using <xref:System.Net.Http.HttpClient.GetStreamAsync(System.String)> instead of <xref:System.Net.Http.HttpClient.GetStringAsync(System.String)>.
 The serializer uses a stream instead of a string as its source.
-Let's explain a couple features of the C# language that are being used in the second line above.
-The argument to <xref:System.Text.Json.JsonSerializer.DeserializeAsync%601?displayProperty=nameWithType> is an
+Let's explain a couple features of the C# language that are being used in the second line of the preceding code snippet.
+The first argument to <xref:System.Text.Json.JsonSerializer.DeserializeAsync%60%601(System.IO.Stream,System.Text.Json.JsonSerializerOptions,System.Threading.CancellationToken)?displayProperty=nameWithType> is an
 `await` expression.
+(The other two parameters are optional and are omitted in the code snippet.)
 Await expressions can appear almost anywhere in your code, even though up to now, you've only seen them as part of an assignment statement.
 The `Deserialize` method is *generic*, which means you must supply type arguments for what kind of objects should be created from the JSON text.
 In this example, you're deserializing to a `List<Repository>`, which is another generic object, the <xref:System.Collections.Generic.List%601?displayProperty=nameWithType>.
 The `List<>` class stores a collection of objects.
 The type argument declares the type of objects stored in the `List<>`.
-The Json text represents a collection of repo objects, so the type argument is `Repository`.
+The JSON text represents a collection of repo objects, so the type argument is `Repository`.

 You're almost done with this section.
 Now that you've converted the JSON to C# objects, let's display the name of each repository.
 Replace the lines that read: